Raghupathi Venkaiah Naidu

 Raghupathi Venkaiah Naidu (15 October 1869 – 15 March 1941) was an Indian filmmaker and entrepreneur widely regarded as the father of Telugu cinema.
 A pioneer of Indian cinema, Naidu established the first Indian-owned movie theatres in South India and founded Star of the East Films, the first film production company established by a Telugu person.
 He is credited with producing Bhishma Pratigna (1921), considered the first Telugu feature film, thus laying the foundation for the Telugu film industry.

 Born in Machilipatnam, Andhra Pradesh, Naidu was the second son of an Indian Army official and the younger brother of the noted social reformer Raghupathi Venkataratnam Naidu.
 He moved to Madras (now Chennai) at the age of 18, where he began his career as a commercial photographer.
 Venturing into filmmaking, he established "The Glass Studio," a cinematograph company named for its glass roof, which allowed sunlight to penetrate in the days before electric lighting.
 Naidu's entrepreneurial spirit led him to set up the first permanent cinema theatres in Madras, including The Gaiety in 1912, followed by Crown Theatre and Globe Theatre, where he screened American, European, and Indian silent films.

 Despite facing intense competition from European firms, Naidu persisted, producing and exhibiting short films across South India and Burma.
 His efforts in promoting cinematic techniques and distributing foreign silent films were instrumental in the growth of the South Indian film industry.
 He and his London-educated son, Raghupathi Surya Prakash Naidu, produced several films over the years, including Bhishma Pratigna, Gajendra Moksham, Mathsyavatharam and Nandanaar.
 The Raghupathi Venkaiah Award, part of the Nandi Awards, is named in his honour, recognizing lifetime achievements in Telugu cinema.

 Early life

-Raghupathi Venkaiah Naidu was born on 15 October into a Telugu family in Machilipatnam.
+Raghupathi Venkaiah Naidu was born on 15 October into a Telugu family of Naidus in Machilipatnam.
 He was the second son of Subedar Raghupathi Appayya Naidu, an Indian Army official, and Seshamma.
 His elder brother, Raghupathi Venkataratnam Naidu, was a prominent educationalist and social reformer.
 Venkaiah Naidu's family had a long history of military service, with his ancestors serving as commanders in the East India Company and Madras Army's Hyderabad Regiments.